-When starting your paint project, you need to make sure you’re using the right finish for the job.
+When starting your paint or stain project, you need to make sure you’re using the right finish for the job.
 Depending on what you’re painting and what kind of look you’re going for, you need to make sure you’re buying the best finish possible for your project.
 If you don’t do this, your project may not look the way it’s supposed to!

 So, how do you choose?
 There are so many different types of finishes on the market, but the two we’ll be discussing are stain and paint finishes.
 Below, we’re directly comparing the two, telling you all about each type in depth so you can make the choice for yourself.